dimagi/commcare-hq/corehq/apps/linked_domain/README.md

 ## Overrides
 A small number of settings can be overridden in a linked app.
 App settings can be tagged with the `supports_linked_app` flag to make them appear on the linked app's settings page.

-## Multi-master
-The `MULTI_MASTER_LINKED_DOMAINS` feature flag allows a linked app to pull changes from more than one master app.
-The use case for multiple master apps is to support a branching-type workflow.

-A linked app may pull from all multiple upstream apps within a single "family."
-Families are created by copying apps; when an app is copied, its `family_id` is set to the id of the app it was copied from.

-When this flag is on, different builds of the same linked app may have different values for `upstream_app_id`.
-This id reflects the app that specific build was pulled from.